Mastering¶

 Subnet where the UPFs are located (also called Access network) |

-Log into the juju-controller
+In the juju-controller

 juju add-model gnbsim gnb-cluster